intmus/inttheory22-23/_03-triads-7chords-leadsheet/c2-leadsheetnotation.md

 ### Class Discussion

+We need a system that differentiates between function and quality, hence why we have Leadsheet Notation for quality and Roman Numeral Analysis for function.

 **Definitions of new/unfamiliar terms for leadsheet notation:**
 - Extended Harmony: Adding notes past our normal triads and 7th chords.
 Ex.
 C9
 - Sub: taking one note out of the chord and replacing it with another.
 Ex.
 D11^(sub #11)